Cordélia (film)

 Cordélia is a 1980 Canadian French language film directed and written by Jean Beaudin.
 It is an adaptation of the novel La lampe dans la fenêtre by Pauline Cadieux, itself based on the real-life 1890s murder trial of Cordélia Viau and Samuel Parslow.

 Plot

-Set in a village in the 1890s, the film centres on Cordélia Viau (Louise Portal), a woman who invites men into her home while her husband is away.
-This action offends the conservative villagers.
-One of the men who was invited in is found dead and the woman is suspected and judged for her immoral act rather than the crime of murder she may have committed.
+Set in a Quebec village in the 1890s, the film centres on Cordélia Viau (Louise Portal), a young married woman who is a seamstress and the local church organ player.
+She is a free spirit enjoying life.
+Her much older husband can't find a job locally and travels to California to find work.
+Cordelia loves to entertain and has soirées with music and dancing.
+She is often seen with Samuel Parslow, a handyman, friend of her husband which attracts criticism from the conservative society around them.
+One evening after a drunken soiree of dance and music, Cordelia refuses the advances of a lawyer friend who leaves angry.
+Later with the prospect of work close by, the husband returns to the village and life goes back to normal.
+One morning the husband is discovered dead, victim of a savage and brutal attack.
+Gossip in the village puts the blame for the murder on Cordelia and Samuel, accused also of being lovers.
+A summary investigation, a false confession and the determination of the judge to punish the woman for her morals even without proof of her involvement in the murder sees the woman and the handyman convicted.
+An appeal is lodged and a re-trial is ordered.
+Despite the plea by Cordelia's solicitor to have the second trial moved to a less biased town and in front of a less biased judge, the second trial remains, after the lobbying of the previously jilted lawyer and the judge himself, in the same town and with the same judge.
+The second trial is just a formality.
+Both Cordelia and Samuel are found guilty again and sentenced to hang.
+Their execution is played out in front of a large crowd of men.

 Critical response

 Mark Leslie of Cinema Canada favourably reviewed the film, writing that "Like Beaudin's last feature, J.A.
 Martin photographe, Cordelia is also a sumptuous period piece of pastel colours, soft, expressive lighting and glimpses of a visually beautiful past.
 But occasionally the prettiness of these images creates a discord in the film, not unlike that resulting from the unexplained plot details already discussed.
 The beautiful light in the jail makes Cordelia's imprisonment appear unnecessarily romantic."

 The film was one of two, alongside Jean-Claude Labrecque's The Coffin Affair (L'Affaire Coffin), which was criticized by justice Jules Deschênes of the Quebec Superior Court for having purportedly erred in points of law.
 According to Deschênes, there was no evidence that the real Cordélia Viau had not committed the murder, and thus the film's thesis that she was wrongfully convicted was slanderous to the judicial system.